strongBrave/NanoRapGPT/README.md

 - `--artist_file`: Path to a file containing artist names (one per line).
 - `--artists`: List of artist names provided directly via the command line.

-### Step 2: Preprocess Lyrics Data
+#### Step 2: Preprocess Lyrics Data
 Run the `preprocess.py` script to clean and process the crawled lyrics data.
-This will save the processed data into a single JSON file.
+The processed data will be saved as a single JSON file:

 ```sh
 python data/lyrics/data_generator/preprocess.py --data_dir=<input_directory> \